 “She was quite deflated when she found out that the poor fellow she had so haughtily snubbed was one of Stockholm’s most eligible bachelors!”
 And probably one of the richest.
 Although he wasn’t a bachelor.

 “The flowers had the desired effect.
 I went out with Tersan from that day on [although not exclusively].
-There was no one who meant as much to me as Tersan.”
+No one meant as much to me as Tersan.”

 Next page: Stockholm’s star mannequin, 1943-1945